St. Quintin's Church, Mainz: History

 The origins of the parish probably date back to the time of the Merovingian dynasty, as evidenced by the patronage of Saint Quintin, which was later almost forgotten.
 The second patron saint of the church is Saint Blaise, of whom St. Quintin had a head reliquary.
 St. Quintin was first mentioned in a document in 774.
 Later, the first inner-city parish cemetery was located near the church (first mention in sources around 1100).
 It is regarded as certain that St. Quintin already existed in the 8th century; in the 7th and 8th centuries an extensive church building activity had begun in Mainz.
 Today's construction began around 1288 and was completed around 1330 in Gothic art.
 As early as 1348, this building suffered severe damage when a fire, set during a plague pogrom, spread from the nearby Jewish quarter to the church, which destroyed the windows of the nave and melted down the city bell in the tower.
 Starting 1425 the damage could be repaired.
 The chapel extension south of the choir with the old sacristy (today's storeroom) was built as well.
 During the Thirty Years' War the church served as a barracks for the Swedish troops.
 At times evangelical church services were held there.
 In 1721 the church was completely redesigned baroque and re-equipped.
 In 1813 the church served again as barracks, this time for the French troops after the Battle of Leipzig.
 The church underwent a fundamental renovation and repair from 1869 to 1888, after it had been rescued by master builder Eduard Kreyßig from imminent demolition due to dilapidation.
 The church was furnished in neo-Gothic style.
 Only the neo-Gothic choir barriers on both sides of the nave have survived from this phase.
 During the Second World War, the church was severely damaged during the air raids on Mainz in 1942, but the walls were preserved.
 The valuable arm relic of Saint Quintin was burnt, as were other precious pieces of equipment.
 The reconstruction and renovation began immediately.
 A provisional roof was put on during the war and already in 1948 the church could be used again.
 After the war, it served as a church room for the French garrison.
 A new relic of Quintin could be worshipped again since 4 November 1950 at the mediation of the bishop of Soisson Pierre Auguste Marie Joseph Douillard.
 At the end of the 1960s, work was carried out on the exterior and on the bell tower, whereby the church building was given its medieval colouring again in 1970 on the basis of original findings.
-However, the tower continued to have an provisional roof.
-It was not until 1995 that the Renaissance tower helmet, reconstructed by hand true to the original, was reattached.
+However, the tower continued to have a provisional roof.
+It was not until 1995, that the Renaissance tower helmet, reconstructed by hand true to the original, was reattached.